RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 -  Add the ROCm package server to your system as per the OS-specific guide available
    `here <https://rocm.github.io/ROCmInstall.html#installing-from-amd-rocm-repositories>`__.
--  Install the â€œhip-nvccâ€ package.
+-  Install the HIP-nvcc package.
 This will install CUDA SDK and the HIP porting layer.

 ::